cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 > *[1] This example is from https://www.federalregister.gov/articles/2013/10/01/2013-22752/amendments-to-the-2013-mortgage-rules-under-the-equal-credit-opportunity-act-regulation-b-real#p-amd-32*

-Each version of a regulation on our platform is essentially represented behind-the-scenes as a data structure (more specifically an n-ary tree) that represents the entire regulation at that point in time.
+Each version of a regulation on our platform is essentially represented behind-the-scenes as a data structure (more specifically an ordered n-ary tree) that represents the entire regulation at that point in time.
 For E, we meticulously compiled plaintext versions and let our parser generate these trees.
 E is 3 versions, and 8 FR notices while Z is 12 versions and 23 notices.
 It became